FeedokTV/AdobeRPC/AfterEffects/README.txt

 1. Create new folder (ex.
 RPC) in Plug-ins directory.
 Example : C:\Program Files\Adobe\Adobe After Effects 2020\Support Files\Plug-ins\RPC
 2. Move RPC.aex, RPC.ilk, RPC.pdb to this folder
 3. Run After Effects

-Now you have rich persence for your After Effects :)
+4. In the effects tab, you will have a Feedok section, select any layer in the project and apply RPC on it If you have an error, then it's okay the plugin will still work

-While the code is a bit shitty, it will cause an error, but you can still check the discord and the RPC will work
+Check it out

 [RU]